What is an OSA?

 What should I do with the results from the OSA?

-The OSA is something you do for yourself.
-It’s not about getting the highest score!
-The idea is to find out for yourself whether your own expectations about a subject are accurate and whether the exercises have piqued your interest in learning more about the topics.
-In this way, you can test for yourself whether a subject suits you.
+The OSA is something you do just for yourself.
+It isn’t about getting the highest score!
+It’s about finding out whether your expectations for a subject are realistic and whether the exercises have piqued your interest in learning more about a topic.
+This lets you see for yourself whether a particular subject is a good fit.

 Accessibility